mike-french/myrex/README.md

   The `BeginGroup` and `EndGroup` are labelled with `(` and `)`.

  Combinator for an AND sequence of peek lookahead matching nodes  `M1 M2 ..
-Mn`:
+Mn`.
- The peeking nodes are created in a negated character class, where all tests must pass for the first character of input, but the character must not be consumed.
+ The peeking nodes are created in a negated character class, where all tests must pass for the first character of input, but the character is not consumed.
- At the end of the sequence, when all matches have passed, the character must be consumed from input.
+ At the end of the sequence, when all matches have passed, the character is consumed from input.

   ```
           +--+             +--+    +-----+